Bedework/bw-util/README.md

   * Move response objects out of CalFacade so they can be used within other modules.
   * Add a node diff class - allows diffing parsed XML but should work for any Document.
   * Add sortMap method

+#### 4.0.28
+  * Minor fix to check for null.
+Resulted in many changes to remove throws clauses from the xml emit utility class methods.
+This of course resulted in many changes up the call hierarchy
+  * Add datauri convenience method.
+  * Update commons-codec version